readthedocs/ethicalads.io/content/posts/book-club-tips-and-reviews.md

 It looks like:

 * We have a recurring weekly meeting for 30 minutes, to handle whatever needs to be discussed that week, generally what we've read.
-* During the reading, each member of the team takes notes around what they thought was interesting or actionable for our company, and we mostly discuss this in our 30 minute meeting.
+* During the reading, each member of the team takes notes around what they thought was interesting or actionable for our company, and we mostly discuss this in our 30 meeting.
 * We usually aim for around 30-60 minutes of reading, to keep the time commitment manageable.

 When we want to decide which book to read, we:

 * Discuss what we want to get out of the book, and which topic to focus on.
-    - Then each member of the team looks for a book that they think would fit well.
+* Then each member of the team looks for a book that they think would fit well (3 total).
-    - We discuss each book, and decide as a team which one to read (if there isn't an obvious option, we just flip a digital coin in Slack).
+* We discuss each book, and decide as a team which one to read (if there isn't an obvious choice, we just flip a digital coin).
-* We work to have a basic plan for what we want to improve after reading the book, so we have an actionable goal at the end of the book to put the information to use.
+* We discuss a basic plan for an area of the business to improve after reading the book, so we have an actionable goal at the end of the book to put the information to use.

-We're still working to improve our process, but it's quite easy to get started.
+* We start reading!

+There's likely improvements we'll keep making as we go, but this is enough for us to get a lot of value from book club.

 ## Book reviews